 I see myself still working at [Company] in two years' time

 I rarely think about looking for a job at another company

 5% above global average

-The highest scoring question for New Tech South America had 94% of People agreeing that they know how their work contributes to the goals of [company] (+5% compared to overall) while they were generally most positive about Work & Life Blend.
+The highest scoring question for New Tech South America had 96% of people agreeing that they are proud to work for [company] (+9% compared to overall) while they were generally most positive about Company Performance.

-People in New Tech South America were generally least favourable about Social Connection, and were most negative towards '[Company]'s commitment to social responsibility (e.g. community support, sustainability, etc.) is genuine' with 7% of people disagreeing (+0% above average).
+People in New Tech South America were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 9% of people disagreeing (-3% below average).

 The following questions had the biggest impact on whether individuals felt that they were planning to stay at their organization and not actively looking for alternative jobs.